argha0977/fuse-angular-13-boilerplate/README.md

 ## Generate Page

 Run `ng generate module modules/module-name` to generate a new module.
-Then run `ng generate component modules/component-name` to generate a new component.
+Then run `ng generate component modules/component-name --module module-name` to generate a new component.

 Then add route in the newly created module and import necessary modules.